• Skip to primary navigation

 I have said it before and I will say it again, start small and grow your business gradually.
 This is the best way to avoid getting burned out quickly.

 And this is also the best way to avoid losing money.
 Thrift store flipping can be overwhelming.
-I’m in this game for a couple of years now and I still get overwhelmed sometimes.
+I’ve been in this game for a couple of years now and I still get overwhelmed sometimes.

 Related Posts: